lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## timelines and schedules
 - how quickly can an election system be built and used?

+## social context in categories of configuration data for datastructures and databases (2024.04.07)
+-

 ## Resource Use
  	- Scaling and computational efficiency (big o)
 - energy cost